kevinwatson/rails-microservices-book/130-chapter-12.md

 ### Create a Message Subscriber

 Let's create the `action-subscriber` app.
-This app will act as an email manager.
 It will subscribe to the employee created and updated message queues and simply log that it received a message on the queue.

 ```console
 $ docker-compose -f docker-compose.builder.yml run builder bash